modw/personal-python/README.md

 `planck_colormap.py` : Contains function to add colormap used in `Planck`'s temperature map.

 `wiener_filter.py` : Contains Class to perform pixel-space wiener filtering of CMB map given noisy data `d` and pixel and noise covariance matrices `S` and `N`.
 Works with masked skies.
 Very memory intensive for resolutions above `Nside=32` since the covariance matrix is of size `(12*Nside^2)x(12*Nside^2)`.

+`scatter_matrix_plot.py` : Module for publication quality scatter plot matrix with option for scatter, 2d histogram and confidence curves.
+It calculates and plots confidence curves based on specified confidence intervals.
+Includes smoothing option.
+Includes option to add Pearson's correlation coefficient.
+Allows for multiple data sets in the same grid.
+Includes plot legend option for multiple data sets.